Hacker0x01/docs.hackerone.com/docs/analysts/duplicates.md

 	echo $xss2;		// Report B – fix 2
 ?>
 ```
-However, sometimes the programs may decide otherwise, see the section on "Root cause or Component”.
+However, sometimes the programs may decide otherwise, see section titled **Root Cause or Component** below.

 ##### Example – Reports of different vulnerability types on the same endpoint:
 ```